jcinco/backbase-test/README.md

 ### 1. Loading of JSON data
 - The JSON data is loaded at first run asynchronously to avoid lagging the main thread since the data is huge.
 - The loading view controller ( city selection view ) is notified by the model after the JSON data is read.
 A success or fail boolean parameter is passed to the callback so that the view controller can behave accordingly, depending on the outcome.
-- During loading, the JSON data is mapped struct objects to represent them in Swift code.
+- During loading, the JSON data is mapped to struct objects to represent them in Swift code.
 These are stored in the model as an array of City structs.

 ### 2. Searching
 - Searching is done asynchronously to avoid UI performance lag when typing on the search bar.